- As low as $183/Night

 - Approximately 551 square feet

 One of the best values on the beach, located on fashionable Shore Drive, Shipwatch Pointe II offers well equipped one and two bedroom condos just across the street from the Atlantic Ocean.
 Spend some time in the outdoor or indoor pool, or just have a soak in the whirlpool.
 Besides these great onsite amenities, you?ll be just mins. from restaurant row, championship golf courses, and outlet shopping.
-Shipwatch Pointe II is a marvelous place that guests return to year after year.
+Shipwatch Pointe II is a incredible place that guests return to year after year.

 About the Area